-A number of new initiatives will come under this new program, including instructor-led courses, mentoring and other resources, and job aids.
+A number of new initiatives fall under this new program, including instructor-led courses, mentoring, and other resources and job aids.
 We plan to continue building a suite of training programs that will include many pre- and post-award topics.
-Training for the research community will be prioritized based on our extensive research and survey feedback.
+Training for the research administration community will be prioritized based on our extensive research and survey feedback.

 The Navigate: Fundamentals course is offered to U-M research administrators early in their research administration careers (zero to about two years of working experience).
 The course consists of seven full-day instructor-led sessions, with capstone projects to demonstrate success.
 The cost will be $400 to attend.
 Learn more about the Navigate: Fundamentals course, and review our Frequently Asked Questions.

 The Navigate: Uniform Guidance Cost Principles course is recommended for new or seasoned research administrators involved in the pre- and post-award management of federally sponsored research projects.
 This course will focus directly on the Uniform Guidance (UG) Cost Principles.
 The cost will be $95 to attend.

 Thursday, May 2, 2019

 Budgeting Basics will provide research administrators (RAs) with a hands-on experiential class, covering real-life scenarios encountered by RAs in their work.

 Budgeting Basics is recommended for newer research administrators:

 - with approximately one year of on-the-job experience,